cjdbarlow/Part-One/intravenous_bolus_and_infusion_kinetics.md

-* Remifentanil has little redistribution and small a small Vd in the peripheral compartments, and so has a very short context-**in**sensitive half time
+* Remifentanil has little redistribution and a small Vd, and so has a very short context-**in**sensitive half time
 It wears off reliably and quickly following cessation of infusion.

 ####Context-Sensitive Decrement Time